DanielVandH/BurgersEquation.jl/README.md

 # BurgersEquation.jl

 This package contains code for reproducing the numerical results in our paper (...).
+Installation instructions are given below, and a description of the contents follow.

 # Installation
 You can install the package into Julia using